Judith Dwan Hallet

-Judith Dwan Hallet (born 1941) is an American documentary filmmaker.
+Judith Dwan Hallet (born 1941) is an American documentary filmmaker who made 32 films covering people and events around the world during her 45 year career.

 Early life

-Judith Dwan Hallet was born Judith Ann Dwan in 1941 in San Francisco, California.
+Hallet was born Judith Ann Dwan in 1941 in San Francisco, California.
 Her father, Robert Dwan, was a radio and television producer, director and writer including for You Bet Your Life starring Groucho Marx (1947–1961).
-Her mother, Lois Smith Dwan, was a restaurant critic for The Los Angeles Times.
+Her mother, Lois Smith Dwan, was a restaurant critic for the Los Angeles Times.

 Hallet graduated in 1964 with a Bachelor of Arts degree from Sarah Lawrence College in Bronxville, New York, where she specialized in filmmaking her senior year.
 While a Peace Corps Volunteer in Tunisia teaching English as Second Language (1964-1966), Hallet co-directed her first hour-long documentary film in French on The Berber Villages of Southern Tunisia.
-After returning to the United States, she did graduate studies in film at The University of California, Los Angeles (UCLA) and married Stanley Ira Hallet, an architect and professor of architecture.
-Hallet moved to Salt Lake City where she made several short documentary films with her husband.
+After returning to the United States, she did graduate studies in film at UCLA and married Stanley Ira Hallet, an architect and professor of architecture.
+She moved to Salt Lake City where she made several short documentary films with her husband.
 In 1971, she received a Master of Arts degree in French from the University of Utah.

 Filmmaking career

-In 1971, Hallet's husband Stanley Hallet accepted a Fulbright lectureship to the Department of Architecture at Kabul University in Afghanistan.
+In 1971, Stanley Hallet accepted a Fulbright lectureship to the Department of Architecture at Kabul University in Afghanistan.
 While there Hallet and her husband made two documentaries, The Painted Truck and The Nomads of Badakhshan.
-These films are still widely shown and have become classics for the Afghan Diaspora living in the United States and Europe because they depict Afghanistan before recent wars ravaged the country.
+These films are still widely shown and have become classics for the Afghan diaspora living in the United States and Europe because they depict Afghanistan before recent wars ravaged the country.

 After returning from Afghanistan, Hallet accepted a job as a documentary filmmaker and producer/reporter for KUTV, the NBC affiliate in Salt Lake City, Utah.
-During her 14 years at KUTV, Hallet produced over 100 short films and 25 long form documentaries.
+During her 14 years as a member of the EXTRA team at KUTV, Hallet produced over 100 short films and 25 long form documentaries.
 The subjects were extremely varied and included the documentaries Buckaroos, Navajo Hopi Land Dispute, and A Very Special Dance.

-After moving to Washington DC, Hallet worked for National Geographic Television’s weekly show, National Geographic Explorer, as the Senior Producer supervising over 60 documentaries as well as producing and directing four of her own including The Life and Legend of Jane Goodall, Gauchos, and El Dorado Gold.
+After moving to Washington D.C., Hallet worked for National Geographic Television’s weekly show, National Geographic Explorer, as the Senior Producer supervising over 60 documentaries as well as producing and directing four of her own including The Life and Legend of Jane Goodall, Gauchos, and El Dorado Gold.

 After leaving National Geographic in 1991, Hallet produced and directed 17 hour-long documentary films through her own company, Judith Dwan Hallet Productions, Inc. Again her films were diverse from The American Buffalo Battling Back to Witness to Hope: The Life and Times of Pope John Paul II to Moby-Dick and Lords of the Garden (on a tribe in Western Papua New Guinea).

 Numerous newspaper and magazine articles describe and review Hallet's films.